Understanding SEM

 Step 2: Find your keywords

-Most of the time if you think people will search for a particular word, actually not many people are searching.
-Apart from searching the keywords of the company’s business and products, what other keywords should I bid on?
-How do I find the keywords that fit my business.
+Most of the time, when you assume that people will search for a particular word, it turns out that not many people are actually searching for it.
+In addition to bidding on keywords related to your company’s business and products, what other keywords should you consider?
+How can you find the keywords that are the best fit for your business?

 1. Google Trend